Mohamed-kittany/gan-shmuel/README.md

-Here’s a clean and professional version of what to put in your GitHub repository's README file:

----

 # **Gan Shmuel Project**

 Welcome to **Gan Shmuel** – a robust and scalable system designed to manage critical operations like truck weighing, provider billing, and continuous integration for agricultural workflows.